rockettheme/docs/Docs/wordpress/themes/osmosis/aboutus.md

 ---
 title: Osmosis: Recreating the Demo - About Us Page
 description: Your Guide to Recreating Elements of the Osmosis Demo for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Templates/osmosis:Osmosis
+breadcrumb: /wordpress:WordPress/!themes:Themes/osmosis:Osmosis

 ---

 Introduction
 -----

-The **About Us** example page demonstrates how you can create a beautiful page with the Osmosis template.
+The **About Us** example page demonstrates how you can create a beautiful page with the Osmosis theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Theme Override Options
 -----